-Fresno Madera Farm Credit, ACA and its wholly-owned subsidiaries, Fresno Madera Federal Land Bank Association, FLCA (FLCA), and Fresno Madera Production Credit Association (PCA) (collectively called. the Association), are member-owned cooperatives which provide credit and credit-related services to or for the benefit of eligible qualified borrowers/members for agricultural purposes in the counties of Fresno and Madera in the state of California.
+Fresno Madera Farm Credit, ACA and its wholly-owned subsidiaries, Fresno Madera Federal Land Bank Association, FLCA (FLCA), and Fresno Madera Production Credit Association (PCA) (collectively are the Association), member-owned cooperatives which provide credit and credit-related services to or for the benefit of eligible borrowers/members for qualified agricultural purposes in the counties of Fresno and Madera in the state of California.

 The Association is a lending institution of the Farm Credit System (System), a nationwide system of cooperatively owned banks and associations, which was established by Acts of Congress to meet the credit needs of American agriculture and is subject to the provisions of the Farm Credit Act of 1971, as amended (the Farm Credit Act).
-The System is comprised of three Farm Credit Banks (FCBs), one Agricultural Credit Bank and 73 associations.
+The System is comprised of three Farm Credit Banks (FCBs), one Agricultural Credit Bank and 69 associations.

 CoBank, ACB (funding bank or the "Bank"), its related associations (including Fresno Madera Farm Credit, ACA) and AgVantis, Inc. (AgVantis) are collectively referred to as the District.
 CoBank provides the funding to associations within the District and is responsible for supervising certain activities of the District Associations.
-AqVantis, which is owned by the entities it serves, provides technology and other operational services to certain associations and to CoBank.
-The CoBank District consists of CoBank, 23 Agricultural Credit Associations (ACA), which each have two wholly owned subsidiaries, (a FLCA and a PCA), one FLCA and AgVantis.
+AgVantis, which is owned by the entities it serves, provides technology and other operational services to certain associations.
+The CoBank District consists of CoBank, 22 Agricultural Credit Associations (ACA), which each have two wholly owned subsidiaries, (a FLCA and a PCA), and AgVantis.